-- Students are able to (1) recognise and interact with students at risk; (2) understand why and how to differentiate their teaching; (3) develop and present curricula/content on health-promoting school activities, relationships and school-based health education; and (4) develop a personal education philosophy and mission statement.
+Students are able to (1) recognise and interact with students at risk; (2) critically evaluate why and how to differentiate their teaching; (3) develop and present curricula/content on health-promoting school activities, relationships and school-based health education; and (4) develop a personal education philosophy and mission statement.

-- Typically this unit is assessed in the following ways: (1) presentation of differentiated interactive teaching strategies and evaluation of real health education curriculum and (2) creation and presentation of a debate.
+Indicative assessments in this unit are as follows: (1) construct a differentiated health lesson program using the 4MAT quadrant model; (2) evaluation of real health education curriculum; and (3) creation and presentation of a debate.
 Further information is available in the unit outline.

 - Unit rules

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.